carpentries-incubator/lesson-gpu-programming/episodes/cupy.Rmd

 Fastest CPU CCL time = 2.546e+01 ms.
 ~~~

-Let's not just accept the answer, but also do a sanity check.
+Let's not just accept the answer, and let's do a sanity check.
 What are the values in the labeled image?

 ~~~python